-Refinancing an investment property can represent an intimidating step for those that have never done it before.
-However, there’s no need to fear the process.
+In order to refinance rental property, homeowners need to familiarize themselves with the entire process.
+Intimidating as it may be, however, refinancing a rental property isn’t as hard as many people make it out to be.
 Instead, refinancing an investment property can pay significant and immediate dividends if approached correctly.
 Most notably, a timely home refinance can lead to better terms and, perhaps, a little more cash in your pocket every month.
 That said, there is a time and a place for such a strategy, so be sure to educate yourself and make sure it’s something you actually want to do.

 If you want to refinance a rental property, you must first fill out an application with a lender.
 Before you do, however, pay special considerations to the lender you intend to apply with, as each will have different qualification standards and requirements.
 In the event you find a lender you are comfortable proceeding with, you must then get all of your documents in order.
 Start putting together a packet of your most important documents, not the least of which include social security numbers and address of previous homes for at least a few years.
 In addition, you will also want to round up the following:

 Not unlike refinancing a primary residence, refinancing an investment property will require an appraisal.
 Once you have applied, and your loan has been reviewed, proceed to order an appraisal.
-The impending appraisal will determine how much the property is worth, and how much equity you have to play around with.
+The impending appraisal will determine how much the property is worth, and how much equity you have to refinance rental proeprty.

 [ Need money to invest in real estate?
 Use this 7-Figure Fundraising Kit to get the capital you need ]

 In the event you want to make sure you qualify to refinance your rental property, there are at least three things you can do to tip the scales in your favor: